jensb/iphoto2xmp/README.md

  * Keywords (iPhoto does not use hierarchical keywords)
  * Event names (used for the folder structure, not exported into XMP)
  * GPS coordinates
+ * GPS coordinate names (Country, City, etc.).
+These are in Properties.apdb::RKPlace, RKPlaceName
  * Edited and original images, edit operation (eg. "Crop", "WhiteBalance", ...)
+ * Face names and face coordinates
- * Faces and face coordinates (still buggy for cropped images, see below)
+ * Face names and face coordinates in rotated or cropped images
  * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as keywords)
  * iPhoto and iOS edit operations as additional *.plist sidecar files (so far, not all are decoded)